pengfei99/hadoopCluster/src/hadoop_conf_templates/spark/spark_submit.md

   http://path/to/examples.jar \
   1000
 ```

 ### Cluster resource options

-When running in cluster mode, you need to set up cluster resources:
+When running in submit mode, you need to set up the cluster resources with the below options:
-- --driver-memory 4g \
+- driver-memory 4g \
-  --driver-cores 2 \
+- driver-cores 2 \
-  --executor-memory 8g \
+- executor-memory 8g \
-  --executor-cores 4 \
+- executor-cores 4 \
-  --num-executors 10 \
+- num-executors 10 \

-For the script
+Below is a full example

 ```shell
 spark-submit \